officialgazette/publication-standard/README.md

 The structure of a publication type (and thus a publication) in its entirety comprises the following aspects

-* The publication scope: defines how information in official announcements is structured in general.
+* **The publication scope:** defines how information in official announcements is structured in general.
 This is intended to ensure interoperability both across current system boundaries and in temporal terms (compatibility with legacy and future systems).

-* The meta data: Meta data should be as identical as possible for each publication type, and they should be used for both expired (possibly archived) and future publications.
+* **The meta data:** Meta data should be as identical as possible for each publication type, and they should be used for both expired (possibly archived) and future publications.
 The structure and elements of the existing meta data schema is documented [here](https://amtsblattportal.ch/docs/api/#_api_reference).
 For reasons of downward compatibility, it may be a good approach to keep this structure in a future solution/standardisation.

-* Structured generic content: Content data varies significantly depending on the type of publication.
+* **Structured generic content:** Content data varies significantly depending on the type of publication.
 Therefore, a solution had to be found to keep the basic structure stable but adapt the actual content data for each publication type.

-* Persisted publication data in temporary file store After the publication deadline has expired, publications are moved to the file store or an external archive.
+* **Persisted publication data in temporary publication store:**
+After the publication deadline has expired, publications are moved to the file store or an external archive.